stripe-archive/react-stripe-elements/README.md

 Use `injectStripe` to wrap a component that needs to interact with `Stripe.js` to create sources or tokens.

-1. First, create a component that accepts the `stripe` prop and calls `this.props.stripe.createToken` or `this.props.stripe.createSource` when necessary.
+1. First, create a component that accepts the `stripe` prop and calls one of the Stripe or Elements methods when necessary.
 2. Wrap that component by passing it to `injectStripe` so that it actually receives the `stripe` and `elements` props.
 3. Render the component that `injectStripe` returns.

-### Example
+#### Example

 ```jsx
 // 1.
 Create a component that uses this.props.stripe: